Government sets out plans to tackle economic inactivity caused by ill health

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Meanwhile, MSK conditions are the most common conditions that affect older working-age people who are economically inactive due to long-term sickness, according to the Department for Work and Pensions.
+MSK issues are the most common conditions affecting older working-age people who are economically inactive due to long-term sickness.

-The Government also says unhealthy lifestyles are playing a role, with people who smoke, drink alcohol at high levels or have a body mass index (BMI) of over 40 more likely to be out of work.
+In its White Paper, the Government says unhealthy lifestyles are playing a role, with people who smoke, drink alcohol at high levels or have a body mass index (BMI) of over 40 more likely to be out of work.

-These so-called “crack teams”, which will embed surgical high-intensity theatre teams in hospitals to cut waiting lists, have been welcomed but there are concerns they will not tackle the root causes of what is going on.
+The so-called “crack teams”, which will embed surgical high-intensity theatre staff in hospitals to cut waiting lists, have been welcomed, but there are concerns they will not tackle the root causes.

-As the King’s Fund said, “the majority of these cases will not be solved in an operating theatre”.
+The chairty said the majority of these cases “will not be solved in an operating theatre”.

-It aims to help people find and retain employment through targeted help with everything from CV writing to interview preparation to ongoing mental health help.
+It aims to help people find and retain employment through targeted help, covering everything from CV writing and interview preparation to ongoing mental health support.

-Ms Kendall said the Government is also devolving “new funding, new powers and new responsibilities to tackle economic inactivity to mayors and local areas because local leaders know their communities best.”
+Ms Kendall said her Government would devolve “new funding, new powers and new responsibilities to tackle economic inactivity to mayors and local areas because local leaders know their communities best”.

 This includes extra funding in three areas – the North East, South Yorkshire and West Yorkshire – to stop people falling out of work completely due to ill health.